fiifibrew/alx-system_engineering-devops/0x00-shell_basics/README.md

-listin directory files including hidden files
+long listing files digit only